3 Regression fundamentals

 mutate(post = grade >= 7)

 The question we might be interested in is whether attending the science camp improves test performance.
-The natural first thing to do would be to look at a plot of the data:
+The natural first thing to do would be plot the data, which we do in Figure 3.1.

 camp_scores |>